top of page

 IN AN EMERGENCY

-Not all cardiac symptoms are emergencies, but when you truly think your problem is life-threatening do not call the office or try to page the doctors.
-Call 911 and/or go to the nearest emergency room.
+Not all cardiac symptoms are emergencies, but when you truly think your problem is life-threatening, do not call the office or try to page the doctor.
+Call 911 or go to the nearest emergency room.
 Do not drive there yourself.
-Let them know you are our patient, they will contact us for further input.

-For less severe problems, feel free to contact the office or your doctor for future triage.
+For less severe problems, feel free to contact the office or call Dr. Goldman directly.
 We tend to manage most problems in the office.

 • Heart discomfort is frequently not described as “pain”.
 The discomfort may be just an ill-defined sensation of pressure in the chest, squeezing, fullness, indigestion, discomfort in the jaw, teeth, arms or between the shoulder blades.